sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 * Visually create your Fields
 * Select from multiple input types (text, textarea, wysiwyg, image, file, page link, post object, relationship, select, checkbox, radio buttons, repeater, more to come)
-* Assign your fields to multiple edit pages (specific ID's, post types, post slugs, parent ID's, template names)
+* Assign your fields to multiple edit pages (via custom location rules)
-* Add, Edit and reorder infinite rows to your fields
 * Easily load data through a simple and friendly API
 * Uses the native WordPress custom post type for ease of use and fast processing
-* Now uses custom Database tables to improve speed, reliability and future development
+* Uses the native WordPress metadata for ease of use and fast processing

 = Field Types =
 * Text (type text, api returns text)